Iktisad/tweety/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-##INSTRUCTIONS TO GET STARTED
+## INSTRUCTIONS TO GET STARTED

---install composer first or if you have composer skip to the next step
+install composer first or if you have composer skip to the next step

+for windows
-> composer install
+> <a href="https://getcomposer.org/Composer-Setup.exe"> composer install </a>